tildas-old-projects/betteryourdiscord/README.md

+# BetterYourDiscord
+The Discord CSS overhaul.

-# betteryourdiscord
+# Current code includes:

-A in-dev Discord CSS overhaul, includes Prism theme
+- Prism theme
+- Disccord
+- and a few tweaks such as gradient and opacity